Energy storage components notes

 - Components of botswana mobile energy storage system

-- Ratio of energy storage system components
+- Core energy storage components in industrial parks

 - The role of independent energy storage components in the system